ncezid-biome/BIOME-scripts/README.md

 #### Joseph S. Wirth, 2023
 Downloads reads from NCBI **_in parallel_** using `sratoolkit version 2.11.3`.
 Takes in a text file with one SRR id per line.
 Can optionally specify an output directory (default: current directory).
 To use the parallel feature, specify a maximum number of threads to use (`-t`, `--max_threads`) and the number of threads to use for each parallel process (`-p`, `threads_per_download`).
 An example for using this program with `qsub` can be found in the `qsub_arrays` folder

+### extractLocusTagsFromGenbank.py
+#### Joseph S. Wirth, 2023
+Extracts a locus tag(s) from a genbank file and writes a new fasta file to stdout.
+Must provide a genbank file and one or more locus tags.
+If specifying multiple locus tags, then provide them as a comma-separated list.
+Can optionally specify an output file as the destination.
+Can optionally specify a molecule type (default: nucleotide) for the output file.

 ### extractRegionFromGenbank.py
 #### Joseph S. Wirth, 2023
 Extracts a region(s) from a genbank file and writes a new file to stdout.
 Must input a genbank file and one or more contigs.
 If specifying multiple contigs, then provide them as a comma-separated list.
 Can optionally specify an output file as the destination.
 Can optionally specify start and/or end coordinates for a contig; this only works when extracting a single contig.
 Can optionally generate a file in fasta format instead of genbank format.